dom3d/LearningProtoactorNetOnOSX/README.md

 - send Messages to a Remote Process/Actor (Remote.SendMessage)
 - watch Remote Processes/Actor (e.g. to be informed about it's termination)

 In order to be able to spawn Actors from remote nodes, the remote ProtoActor instance has to register Actor Props ('Actor Setups') via Remote.RegisterKnownKinds first.
 So only pre-registered Props can be spawned remotely.
+Be aware that you can register different kinds using the same name - but that's a problem because the name has to be unique across the cluster and across all kinds registered.

 Remote Start will start the gRPC server on the given IP and Port.